python-discord/bot/bot/resources/tags/mcintent.md

 The message content intent is what determines if an app will receive the actual content of newly created messages

-Disabling or enabling this feature will allow or disallow this data to be received.

 ```py
 intents = discord.Intents.default() # create a default Intents instance